-Last week I promised to share a second example of the unnecessary pain and suffering brought on by not simply going to our Heavenly Father or Heavenly Husband to confess our sins and be embraced by His forgiveness and love.
+Last living lesson I promised to share a second example of the unnecessary pain and suffering brought on by not simply going to our Heavenly Father or Heavenly Husband to confess our sins and be embraced by His forgiveness and love.

 Yet as excited as I was, I could sense some foreboding feelings hovering over our table.
 Like all of us often do, rather than realizing that often it’s not about “us”, I thought perhaps she was disappointed in meeting me or maybe she really hadn’t wanted me to come.